Current Pedal Obsession: TKOG Mini Glitch.

 The Threshold mode can be used as an auto-looper with a new loop playing every time you hit a chord or note that’s louder than the threshold.

 To mimic a delay: play a chord, wait two or three repeats then strike again.
 For this, you may want to turn down the output volume with the internal trimmer.
 You can set the sensitivity of the threshold by holding the footswitch and turning the Sample Size knob up to trigger (or not trigger) with softer playing.
+If the sensitivity is high, the threshold may remain open and just repeat the tail of the note or chord.
+It’s glitchy.
+Try it with short sample and slow strums.

 A sorta ring mod.